zhiyuzz/zhiyuzz.github.io/index.md

 layout: default
 ---

 Hello!
-I am a fifth year PhD student at Boston University, advised by Prof. [Yannis Paschalidis](https://sites.bu.edu/paschalidis/people/yannis-paschalidis/) and Prof. [Ashok Cutkosky](https://ashok.cutkosky.com/).
-Prior to BU, I studied mechanical engineering at Tsinghua University.
+I'm a postdoc at Harvard University, hosted by Prof. [Heng Yang](https://hankyang.seas.harvard.edu/).
+Previously, I had a blast doing my phd at Boston University, advised by Prof. [Yannis Paschalidis](https://sites.bu.edu/paschalidis/people/yannis-paschalidis/) and Prof. [Ashok Cutkosky](https://ashok.cutkosky.com/).
+Long ago I did my undergrad at Tsinghua University.

-- I am broadly interested in **sequential data science**.
+I am broadly interested in **sequential data science**.
 How do we process information revealed on a data stream, and rigorously use that to support real-time decision making?
 For me, this is a fascinating field at the intersection of optimization, signal processing, statistics and game theory.

-- My research centers around **adaptive online learning**.
-The goal is to design online decision making algorithms that (Bayes)-optimally exploit offline knowledge, such as domain structures, physical models and batch machine learning.
-I envision it as a bridge between offline methods and their robust online deployment (against uncertainties).
+Specifically, my research centers around **adaptive online learning**.
+The goal is to design online decision making algorithms that Bayes-optimally exploit offline knowledge, such as domain structures, physical models and deep learning.
+I envision it as a bridge between offline methods and their robust online deployment against uncertainties.

-- During my PhD, I have been developing **a continuous-time framework** to design these adaptive algorithms.
-Recently, I enjoy thinking about its connection to **temporal representations**.

-My publications are listed below.
-Feedbacks are always welcome!

 Email address: zhiyuz [at] bu (dot) edu